 - Cough and sneeze into your arm (not your hand!).

-- Eat healthy foods and get regular exercise to keep your immune system strong.
+- Eat healthy and get regular exercise to keep your immune system strong.

 - Get vaccinated.
 Your doctor may recommend you get the yearly flu vaccine and the pneumococcal vaccine.

 - Manage your diabetes.
-Take your medication, monitor your blood sugar levels, and follow the treatment plan as recommended by your health care provider.
+Take your medication as directed, monitor your blood sugar levels, and follow the treatment plan as recommended by your health care provider.

 All material copyright MediResource Inc. 1996 – 2021.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/healthfeature/gethealthfeature/The-Flu-and-Medical-Conditions